-The solitude and self-sustainability I had experienced during the hike was just awesome.
-It had been a really special experience and I had hardly felt alone.
+The solitude and self-sustainability I had experienced during the hike was awesome.
+It had been a really special experience and I had hardly felt lonely.
 I have also never felt so free and without worries.
-As soon as I become confident I was physically capable of finishing the hike in time there was absolutely nothing left to worry or think about.
-Iceland itself is also beautiful, and while the desert in its interior started to get a bit monotonous after one week, the rest differed quite a bit.
-Below is a map of Iceland and the Netherlands on the same scale to indicate the route and distance I have walked:
+As soon as I became confident I was physically capable of finishing the hike in time there was absolutely nothing left to worry about.
+Iceland itself was also beautiful, and while the desert in its interior started to get a bit monotonous after one week, the rest varied quite a bit.
+Below is a map of Iceland and the Netherlands on the same scale to indicate the route and distance I walked:

 Hiking and transportation

 Hiking with so much gear hadn't been easy but was less though than I had expected.
 The weather also wasn't bad.
 In the morning it was cold and super windy everywhere, but I hadn't expected to be sunbathing in shorts.
 Of course I hadn't seen much people during the hike but the ones I did meet were all very friendly.
 The roads were deserted enough to feel self-reliant without starting to talk to myself.
 Flying by myself had gone wrong in about every possible way, but most of the times that had actually turned out to my advantage (I had gotten a free hotel stay, breakfast, day flight, and managed to keep my stove).
 The public busses in Iceland were a nice way to get from A to B, but not a great way to experience the country.